OutSystems/docs-odc/src/eap/reference/libraries/security.md

 Algorithm: optional ; data type Text

 The algorithm to use.
 Default algorithm is HMACSHA512.
-Check .NET's HMAC.Create documentation for a full list of available algorithms.
+Check .NET's "HMAC.Create" documentation for a full list of available algorithms.

 _Outputs_